aws/aws-cdk/packages/@aws-containers/aws-ecs-builder/README.md

     super('my-custom-autoscaling');
   }

-  // This service modifies properties of the service prior
+  // This function modifies properties of the service prior
   // to construct creation.
   public mutateServiceProps(props: ServiceBuild) {
     return {